avcloudy/murmuration/README.md

 Starting functionality is to write a command line tool that the GUI will use the API of to manage torrents.

-Currently working on implementing the bencode interpreter.
+Currently working on implementing the torrent cli.
+Bencode interpreter current'y working.

 ### Installation
 Uh, don't.